- Do I have a right to maternity care?

 Can I be charged for my maternity care?

-Any woman in the UK is entitled to receive maternity care from the NHS regardless of her citizenship or immigration status.
+Everyone in the UK is entitled to receive maternity care from the NHS regardless of their citizenship or immigration status.

 Like NHS treatment generally, maternity care is free of charge to those who are ‘ordinarily resident’ in the UK.
 This can include foreign nationals.
 It may exclude British citizens if they do not ordinarily reside in the UK.